 A hysterectomy is a major operation that will have a significant impact on your body.
-Deciding to have a hysterectomy is a big decision, which you should discuss with your GP or gynaecologist.
+Deciding to have a hysterectomy is a big decision that you should discuss with your GP or gynaecologist.

-Hysterectomies cannot be reversed and there is no guarantee that the endometriosis will not return after the operation.
+Hysterectomies can't be reversed and, though unlikely, there's no guarantee the endometriosis symptoms won't return after the operation.
 If the ovaries are left in place, the endometriosis is more likely to return.

 If your ovaries are removed during a hysterectomy, the possibility of needing HRT afterwards should be discussed with you.
 However, it's not clear what course of HRT is best for women who have endometriosis.

 For example, oestrogen-only HRT may cause your symptoms to return if any endometriosis patches remain after the operation.
 This risk is reduced by the use of a combined course of HRT (oestrogen and progesterone), but this can increase your risk of developing breast cancer.